 - Finding out if there is an issue of domestic violence in the family.
 If there is domestic violence, find a way to tell the Magistrate as soon as possible.

 - Helping you come to an agreement, if you can, about the most important issues - especially issues that affect your children, like residency, parent-child contact, and child support.
-Learn more about these issues here.
+Read more about these decisions that affect your children in Step 4: Making some decisions.

 - Finding out what issues you have not been able to agree upon.

 - Giving a written order that says what you have agreed on, what issues still need to be decided, and scheduling the next steps.
 You will each get a copy of this "Case Management Order."
 Be sure that you read it and understand it.
 Mark any upcoming court dates on your calendar.
 If you do not understand something on this Order, ask the Court Clerk to explain.
-Or get help here.
+Or get help from the Maine Volunteer Lawyer's Project here.

 You may be ordered to attend a "Kids First" program.
 There you will learn about helping your children through the separation process.
 Also, we suggest our "Families Change Parents Guide," which offers you useful parenting strategies during this challenging time.